 Since I became a Christian, it’s been a struggle to consistently connect with God.
-Like me, you may also have the tendency to think that most other Christians are experiencing God more deeply than you are.
+Like me, you may also tend to think that most other Christians are experiencing God more deeply than you are.

-Is there something wrong with me that I’m not experiencing Him like others?
+Is there something wrong with me because I’m not experiencing Him like others?
 Am I missing something?

 I’m not alone in this.

 The Bible is full of examples of those who envy or resent other people’s relationships.
 Cain envied Abel’s relationship with God.
 Jacob and Esau fought over their father Isaac’s blessing.
-Jesus’s disciples argued about who would be the greatest in the Kingdom of God.
+Jesus’ disciples argued about who would be the greatest in the kingdom of God.
 There’s a desire for intimacy and relationship that is present in each of these stories.

 Is it possible that we don’t experience God like everyone else because God didn’t intend us to?
 Could it be that we’re missing something about what worship is?

-We all know that worship isn’t just listening to songs in church or reading your Bible.
-Worship isn’t an experience we have once a week; it has the potential to be a part of everyday life.
-Paul tells us in 1 Corinthians 10:31, “Whether you eat or drink, or whatever you do, do it all for the glory of God.”
+We all know that worship isn’t just listening to songs in church or reading the Bible.
+Worship isn’t an experience we have once a week; it’s a part of everyday life.
+Paul tells us in 1 Corinthians 10:31 (New International Version), “So whether you eat or drink, or whatever you do, do it all for the glory of God.”

 Worship is an inward attitude of the heart.
 It’s not supposed to feel functional; it’s intimate.
-It’s recognizing who God is, who He’s created us to be, and our relationship to Him.
+It’s recognizing who God is, who He’s created us to be and what our relationship to Him is.

 God uniquely formed each of us.
-I like folk music, you may like rap.
-I like being around small groups of people; you’re energized by large gatherings.
-If we each experience life differently, won’t our personalities influence how we worship God?
+I like folk music; you may like rap.
+I like being around small groups of people; you may be energized by large gatherings.
+If we each experience life differently, won’t those differences influence how we worship God?